Campaign of the Month: August 2014

 At length, the peasantry grew concerned for their lord, for it seemed that Dévald had taken on much of the responsibility of rulership while Bodor remained confined to his sickbed.
 This suited Bodor fine, as it allowed him to concentrate on his experiments.
 After a couple of years he grew tired of the ruse, and faked his own death.
 Soon after, the young Moorish sage and sorcerer ‘Magib’ arrived at the castle bearing letters that established his credentials as Bodor’s old friend and correspondent from the south.
 Pagan leanings are far from dead in the valley, and his presence was accepted with rumour and speculation, but no suspicion.
 Magib established himself as the Boyar’s advisor, and soon began to amass an enviable library on matters esoteric.

-The Concord foiled Erzebet’s plans, and returned with her to find a peaceful resolution before permanent harm could be done to the Crusade and the embattled citizens of Zara.
+The Concord foiled Erzebet’s plans, and returned with her to find a peaceful resolution before permanent harm could be done to the crusade and the embattled citizens of Zara.
 Their hopes seemed to be in doubt, and extreme solutions were beginning to find purchase in their thoughts before an envoy arrived from Voivode Koban.
-Dominik’s task was to ritually slay Dévald to instigate the Voivode’s formal challenge to a Trial by War.
+Dominik’s task was to ritually slay Dévald in order to instigate the_ voivode’s_ formal challenge of a Trial by War.
 Once more, the Concord intervened and saved his son’s life.
 Stirred by unsettling passions for the second time in months, Bodor was overcome with gratitude and agreed to cease his vendetta in return for their aid against Koban.

 Kilián, on the other hand, betrayed his father once more.
 Sneaking into the tower during Koban’s final assault, he destroyed Lempi, slipped over the walls and fled into the blizzard.
-Bodor is furious at Kilián, and has disowned him for his treachery.
+Bodor was furious at Kilián, and disowned him for his treachery.

-Bodor is content to retire once more to the tower, and leave the destiny of the village in the capable hands of Dévald (although he now worries that his son is childless).
-Recent events, however, have shown him that the family secret can no longer be contained, either at home or abroad.
-Koban could return next year, and Toth won’t survive another Trial by War.
-He needs allies, and a patron whose name will dissuade his enemy from coming back.
-To that end, Bodor hopes to pledge his loyalty to the nearest powerful Tzimisce potentate to the west, one Lord Ruthven.
-Although he has not warmed terribly to elements of the Concord (mainly the moralistic and uncompromising Sister Maude) he also recognises their power, and is open to further alliances in that direction.
+The threat abated, Bodor was content to retire once more to the tower, and leave the destiny of the village in the capable hands of Dévald.
+The events of winter of 1202 and 1203, however, showed him that the family secret could no longer be contained, either at home or abroad.
+Koban could return at any time, and Toth may not survive another Trial by War with her allies among the Concord so far afield.
+He needed allies, and a patron whose name would dissuade the enemy from coming back.
+To that end, Bodor eventually contacted and pledged his loyalty to the nearest powerful Tzimisce potentate to the west, one Lord Ruthven.
+Although he did not warm terribly to elements of the Concord (mainly the moralistic and uncompromising Sister Maude) he also recognised their power, and was open to further alliances in that direction.